Sites without SSL tend to be bumped down the search ranking ladders, so if you haven’t already – it’s way past time.

 Thawte has been known for providing affordable SSL certificates as well as 17 years of reliability.
 They offer a comprehensive list of SSL products which includes EV, OV, DV, SGC, Wildcard, and even SAN SSL certificates.

-As a low-cost SSL certificate provider, Thawte SSL plans are priced reasonably with their cheapest going for $149 per year which includes a number of features such as 256-bit encryption.
+As a low-cost SSL certificate provider, Thawte SSL plans are priced reasonably with their cheapest price going for $149 per year which includes a number of features such as 256-bit encryption.
 There is an option available to add Wildcard to the plan with additional charges.

 Thawte free trial SSL certificate for 21-day